Have a way with words?

 An adult-focused company, ComStock pays $50 for accepted submissions.

-Artists make a varied wage.
+Artists earn a varied wage.

 This company seems to be a bit raunchier than Smart Alex.